schultzlab/ultra-cheap-light-field-microscope/LED/README.md

-# LED Cube
+# LED Holder Cube

-This is the holder for LED.
+This is a cube for holding for LED.